Handicapped 6 Child Find (Section 504)

 Diagnostic services are available through the local school district to any handicapped child

 from birth through 21 years of age.
 Problems with hearing, vision, learning, behavior, cognition, speech/language, health/physical functioning, or any combination of these may be considered handicapping conditions.
-If you know of a child in the Nelsonville-York City School District who may be handicapped and is not attending school nor receiving needed special education services, please contact Amy Riccardi at 740-75301674.
+If you know of a child in the Nelsonville-York City School District who may be handicapped and is not attending school nor receiving needed special education services, please contact Jamie Rawson at (740) 753-1674.

 If you require any special services (such as an interpreter, braille, large print materials, or

 wheelchair accessible accommodations) covered under the Americans with Disabilities Act of 1990, Public Law 101-336, Section 102, please contact a building principal.
 If you are using